5nyper/slyder/README.md

 - [x] add sample test scenario of this device in action
 - [x] use higher voltage power supply and control motor speed
 - [ ] finish motor logic (physical, not virtual)
-- [ ] add bluetooth so User input can be read
 - [ ] add shutter automation